-Governor’s Office – News Release – Gov. Ige appoints Cathy Betts to head Department of Human ServicesPosted on Aug 3, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige appoints Cathy Betts to head Department of Human ServicesPosted on Aug 3, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has appointed Cathy Betts to serve as director of the Department of Human Services (DHS).
 Betts will replace Pankaj Bhanot who is stepping down as the department’s director for health and family reasons on Aug.
 31, 2020.